 The workshops below are our most popular and focus on core topics in the areas of governance, management, community and planning.
 Review them all-together or filter by type for a shorter list.
 Portable means we send one of our facilitators to come and deliver the workshop on-site at your co-op.
-(If your co-op is not a member and you’re interested in our workshops, please contact email@example.com.)
+Please note: at this time during the pandemic we are not visiting co-ops and all our education is offered online.
+See our event listing for upcoming opportunities.
+(If your co-op is not a member and you’re interested in our workshops, please contact firstname.lastname@example.org.)

 Change is in the air with many co-ops taking a fresh look at board and committee roles to make sure they are delivering the best outcomes.
 Look at what practices have served us well in the past, what hasn’t worked as well as we’d hoped and what we want for the future.